 Since most of our properties are occupied by a single tenant, the success of each investment will be materially dependent on the financial stability of these tenants.
-If a tenant defaults, our rental revenues would be reduced and our expenses associated with carrying the property would increase, as we would be responsible for payments such as taxes and insurance.
+If a tenant defaults, our lease revenues would be reduced and our expenses associated with carrying the property would increase, as we would be responsible for payments such as taxes and insurance.
 Lease payment defaults by these tenants could adversely affect our cash flows and cause us to reduce the amount of distributions to stockholders.
 In the event of a default by a tenant, we may experience delays in enforcing our rights as landlord and may incur substantial costs in protecting our investment and re-leasing our property.
 If a lease is terminated, there is no assurance that we will be able to lease the property for the rent previously received or sell the property without incurring a loss.

-Liability for uninsured losses could adversely affect our financial condition.
+Liability for uninsured losses or significant increases in our insurance premiums could adversely affect our financial condition.

 Losses from disaster-type occurrences (such as wars, floods or earthquakes) may be either uninsurable or not insurable on economically viable terms.
 Should such a loss occur, we could lose our capital investment or anticipated profits and cash flow from one or more properties.
+Additionally, insurance premiums are subject to significant increases and fluctuations, which can be widely outside of our control.
+For example, the potential impact of climate change and the increased risk of extreme weather events and natural disasters could cause a significant increase in our insurance premiums and adversely affect the availability of coverage.